 Also keep in mind that manufacturing is fairly cheap in Latin America, so if you have an idea of a product that isn’t yet available in your country of choice, you may be able to get it produced domestically to cut costs.

 STEP 2: OPEN A BANK ACCOUNT

-After you've decided on a country and a product, you will need to open up a local bank account.
-This can be a bitch depending on what country you're in, but it is more or less a necessity.
-Most payment processors will only let you display checkout prices in the currency that your bank account is linked to, and the bank transfers from your payment processor to your account will need to be in your bank's home currency.
+After you’ve decided on a country and a product, you will need to open up a local bank account.
+This can be tough depending on what country you’re in, but it is more or less a necessity.
+Most payment processors will only let you display checkout prices in the currency that your bank account is linked to, and the bank transfers from your payment processor to your account will need to be in your bank’s home currency.
 Not to mention, you will be able to bypass the payment processing system altogether if your customer prefers to pay via bank transfer.

 If you simply link your online store to your bank account from the United States when you’re selling in, say, Colombia, your Colombian customers will get confused when they see prices in USD, and you’ll get hit with a conversion fee to convert their pesos into your US dollars.
 Without a local bank account, you’ll lose money both on sales, and on the conversion.

 Also, many people in Latin America are more comfortable paying via bank transfers as opposed to credit card.
 You will need a local bank account to accommodate this.

 If you’re a foreigner on a tourist visa without a cedula (local identification card), opening a bank account will be nearly impossible.
 The banks will claim that they are not allowed to open a bank account for you unless you have permission to work or study in the country.

 Fortunately, this is Latin America, and the rules are often bendable.